dotnwat/beals-conjecture/README.md

       if axby == cz and gcd(a, b) == 1 and gcd(b, c) == 1:
         print "found counterexample:", a, x, b, y, c, z

+### Optimization 3

 Notice above that for each left-hand-side value that is computed (the outer four for loops) all of the possible right-hand-side values are re-computed.
-Since the complexity of the right-hand-side is relatively small, we can pre-compute all possible `c^z` values and *search* for the match rather than computing all of the possible values.
+Since the complexity of the right-hand-side is relatively small, we can pre-compute all possible `c^z` values and *search* for the match using a data structure such as a hash table.
 The following is a revised version of the above the previous algorithm that avoids the recomputation of all `c^z` values.

     for c in range(1, max_base+1):
       for z in range(3, max_pow+1):